Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Algorithm

 It has been found that the $\psi$ is extremely stable across both time and frequency for the MWA. \citet{lenc2017} found that $\psi$ essentially remains constant across the MWA frequency band from 80 $-$ 300 $\mathrm{MHz}$.
-GLEAM survey team (private communication with Xiang Zhang, ICRAR) have recently determined that $\psi$ is stable over time scales of years.
-P-AIRCARS generally uses the values of $\psi$ available {\it a-priori}, but does provide the flexibility to estimate it from the nearest observations of a linearly polarized source and apply the corresponding correction.
+The GaLactic and Extragalactic All-sky MWA (GLEAM) survey team (private communication with Xiang Zhang, ICRAR) have recently determined that $\psi$ is stable over time scales of years.
+P-AIRCARS generally uses the values of $\psi$ available {\it a priori}, but does provide the flexibility to estimate it from the nearest observations of a linearly polarized source and apply the corresponding correction.
 The extreme stability across time and frequency allows the use of nighttime observations from even months away to estimate $\psi$.

 After the correction of the cross-hand phase, $\mathrm{V_{ij,Xcor}}$ at any time, $\mathrm{t}$ and any frequency, $\nu$, is obtained from Eq. \ref{eq:bandpass_1} as